YamamotoDesu/PKCEAuthorization/README.md

 [7] In response, the authorization server emits a token after verifying the client_id and the grant code.

 [8] Finally, the client accesses the data to the resource server, authenticating its requests with the token.

+Although the authorization code grant flow is the way to go for mobile apps, it’s subject to client impersonation attacks.
+A malicious app can impersonate a legitimate client and receive a valid authentication token to access the user data.

+For the flow diagram above, to receive a token the attacker should know these two parameters:

+The app’s client_id.
+The code received in the callback URL from the authorization token.
+Under certain circumstances, a malicious app can recover both.
+The app’s client ID is usually hardcoded, for example, and an attacker could find it by reverse-engineering the app.
+Or, by registering the malicious app as a legitimate invoker of the callback URL, the attacker can also sniff the callback URL.

+Once the attacker knows the client ID and the grant code, they can request a token to the token endpoint.
+From that point forward, they use the access token to retrieve data illegally.

 ### The following diagram depicts how PKCE strengthens the Authorization Code Grant flow in practice:
 ![image](https://user-images.githubusercontent.com/47273077/224521025-b35a8707-8dd9-4836-90ec-7831c24a7921.png)